+• Parents Anonymous 1-800-225-4073

+1-800-607-2330

+1-507-332-6214

+• Rice County Crisis Nursery 1-507-332-6255

+• Department of Human Services, Maltreatment Intake Line 1-651-431-6600

+• Department of Human Services Division of Licensing 1 651 431 6500

-• Parents Anonymous 1-800-225-4073 • Rice County Crisis Hotline 1-800-607-2330 • Rice County Child Protection 1-507-332-6214 • Rice County Crisis Nursery 1-507-332-6255 • Department of Human Services, Maltreatment Intake Line 1-651-431-6600 ٠ Department of Human Services, Division of Licensing 1-651-431-6500 and learning.
+• Department of Human Services, Division of Licensing 1-651-431-6500

+Early Ventures expresses a commitment to provide an environment that encourages every child's safe growth and learning.
 If you feel that our staff is not meeting your child's needs, we encourage you to talk with the site leader.
 Should you feel your child's needs are consistently not being met, our staff will work with you to identify your child's needs and assist you in meeting them.
 As mandated reporters, Early Ventures staff are required to make a report if there is reason to believe that a child is currently being neglected, abused, subjected to witnessing domestic abuse, or has been within the past three years.
 For more information on mandated reporting, please see Appendix C.